The Google Display Network

 Traditionally, publishers in higher demand, have sold display inventory direct.
 For example the local Colorado Springs news outlets offer display ads on their specific properties.
 In recent years, however, display media has been traded through Ad Networks, which allow digital media buyers access into the inventory of many websites and mobile apps.
 If you want the freedom to go after your desired target audience, this is the preferred method of buying display media.

 Another trend in display media buying is called “programmatic”.
-In simple terms this means that instead of a person selling on buying the banner ad placements, this happens in an automated fashion - in real time.
+In simple terms this means that instead of a person selling or buying the banner ad placements, this happens in an automated fashion – in real time.
 In this scenario, machines or algorithms are bidding in real time on available placements.
 For example, if a you opened a page on Colorado Springs attractions, in real time the algorithm will collect data and see what other sites you might have visited recently, what interests you have expressed and based on those learnings, will make the decision on which ad to show you.
 In summary, this new way of buying display advertising:

 - Allows for more targeted and tailored advertising